 Who is Standing Tall?

-Ladies’ Lounge is a charity set up to support vulnerable women who have been affected by domestic abuse/violence and as a consequence have mental health problems and/or addictions.
-We meet on the top floor of the Salvation Army building in Market Street Torquay on Mondays 10.30am -1.00pm and Wednesdays 2.00 - 4pm.
+A charity set up to support vulnerable women who have been affected by domestic abuse/violence and as a consequence have mental health problems and/or addictions.
+We meet in the Youth Basement at Upton Vale Baptist Church in Torquay (opposite Torquay Library) on Mondays 10:30am to 1pm and Wednesdays 2pm to 4pm.
 Both days we offer snacks and refreshments.
 We run a 'craft table' as we find this helps our ladies to relax, open up and share their experiences.
 There is also an area for those who prefer to relax and chat.
 Our volunteers are trained, DBS checked and are happy to signpost to relevant help.
 It is great to see the change that care, listening, encouragement and the learning of new life skills can make in a person’s confidence and well-being.
-This service is completely free to our ladies and Agency or Self-Referral forms can be found on our website www.ladies-lounge.co.uk or our contact mobiles are: 07895 155 965/07511 195 010.
+This service is completely free to our ladies and Agency or Self-Referral forms can be found on our website www.ladies-lounge.co.uk or our contact mobiles are 07895 155 965/07511 195 010.

 The OPCC commissioned service for Devon and Cornwall.
 Working in partnership with Shekinah, delivering Restorative Justice across this area.
 The service provides support to people who have been affected by crime, conflict, anti-social behaviour or harm caused by the actions of others.